igorkulman/coding-journal/content/post/2017-07-25-creating-animations-of-your-apps.md

 ## ScreenToGif (Windows)

 [ScreenToGif](http://www.screentogif.com/) is a simple but powerful portable Windows app that helps you record your screen and save it as a Gif.
 You can record the whole screen or just a custom window.
-This is ideal for example for recording the behaviour of your apps in an emulator, recording just the emulator window.
+This is ideal for example for recording the behavior of your apps in an emulator, recording just the emulator window.

 ## Gipphy (macOS)